-I wanted to write this article to inform Hip-Hop beat making producers how to go about making money selling loops online, and let them know they do not have to be signed with a major record label to make money.
+We wanted to write this article to inform Hip-Hop beat-making producers how to go about making money selling loops online, and let them know they do not have to be signed with a major record label to make money.

-Selling beats online can most definitely get them signed with a major label.
+Selling sample packs, beats, and MIDI files online can most definitely get them signed with a major label.

 Check out our beginner’s guide on becoming a music producer!